2025 FIFA Beach Soccer World Cup: Theme song

 On 3 April 2025, the official song for the tournament, entitled Boom SE SE, was announced by FIFA.
 The song was performed by two popular artists in the region, Elijah Seychelles and Taniah, at the draw.

 Mascot

-On 7 March 2025, the mascot was revealed: a turtle who loves football named "TiKay".
+On 7 March 2025, the mascot was revealed, a turtle named "TiKay".
 The mascot pays homage to the essence of the competition's first edition to take place in Africa.
 Its name comes from the French word "petit," which means small, and from the abbreviated Seychellois Creole word for "scales."
-The passionate little turtle was born among the fine white sand dunes of Seychelles, representing the beautiful beaches, culture, and biodiversity of Africa's smallest country, as well as the crystal-clear waters that surround it.
-Its debut took place at Beau Vallon Beach, where the nation's President, Wavel Ramkalawan, was present.
+According to an official FIFA press release, "TiKay" was "born amongst the dunes of the Seychelles’ powdery white sands, he embodies the spectacular beaches, local culture and biodiversity of the host nation and its pristine surrounding waters."
+The mascot's debut took place at Beau Vallon Beach, with the nation's president, Wavel Ramkalawan, was present.
 More than 40 children, coaches, and members of the Seychellois beach soccer national team joined in a beach soccer activity to promote the sport to local youth.